A Numerical Rosenblatt Method for Forced Variable Independence: Results

-The IRGI and KDE techniques are applied to modify the topmost baseline classifier.
-Multiple parameters are used: $d \in (1, 2, 3, \ldots, 10)$ and $\sigma_r \in (0.005, 0.0145, 0.024, \ldots, 0.1)$ (following optimal values from previous examples).
-Modified classifiers also appear in Fig.~(\ref{fig:WP_DA}); DCC-optimal IRGI and KDE parameters are found as $d = 6$ and $\sigma_r = 0.024$, designated as default IRGI and KDE classifiers.
-For DisCo classifier comparison, the classifier with DCC lower than IRGI and KDE classifiers and maximal AUC in this category is chosen.
-The leftmost DisCo classifier with $\alpha = 3.5$ is selected—notably the only DisCo classifier with superior DCC that doesn't approach AUC = 0.5, further indicating instability.
+Fig.~\ref{fig:WP_DA} shows all trained classifiers in the DCC--AUC plane.
+Baseline classifiers (BL) show appreciable AUC spread due to random initialization; the topmost baseline is chosen as the reference.
+DisCo classifiers at $\alpha = 0$ reproduce baseline behavior; increasing $\alpha$ shifts classifiers toward lower DCC but at significant AUC cost and with high instability — many runs collapse to AUC $\approx 0.5$.
+IRGI and KDE are applied to modify only the single best baseline classifier, with parameters $d \in \{1,\ldots,10\}$ and $\sigma_r \in \{0.005, 0.0145, 0.024, \ldots, 0.1\}$.
+Optimal parameters are $d = 6$ and $\sigma_r = 0.024$.
+For the DisCo comparison, the classifier with DCC lower than IRGI and KDE at maximal AUC is selected: this is the $\alpha = 3.5$ run — notably the only DisCo classifier with comparable DCC that does not degrade to AUC $\approx 0.5$.

-ROC curves for detailed classifier analysis appear in Fig.~(\ref{fig:WP_ROC}).
+ROC curves for all classifiers are shown in Fig.~\ref{fig:WP_ROC}.

-Superior stability of the present techniques regarding AUC is demonstrated—minimal decrease from the best baseline classifier regardless of free parameter choice for DCC minimization.
-Conversely, DisCo classifiers suffer from the DCC/AUC trade-off and require multiple repetitions for each $\alpha$ value.
+Both IRGI and KDE show minimal AUC loss from the best baseline classifier regardless of the free parameter value, in contrast to DisCo classifiers, which exhibit the AUC--DCC trade-off and require multiple training repetitions per $\alpha$ value.

-The demonstration of classifier compatibility with the ABCD method follows.
-Events with primary dijet invariant mass exceeding 4 GeV are discarded due to signal and background tailing, complicating clear separation.
-The point $(x_0, y_0)$ for plane division into quadrants ABCD is varied over a two-dimensional interval.
+\paragraph{ABCD closure.} Events with primary dijet invariant mass above $4\,\mathrm{TeV}$ are discarded due to background and signal tailing.
+The cut point $(x_0, y_0)$ dividing the phase plane into ABCD quadrants is varied:

-The two-dimensional interval is $x_0 \in \langle 2.0, 3.7 \rangle$, $y_0 \in \langle 0.1, 0.85 \rangle$ (chosen visually to exclude pathological $(x_0, y_0)$ values), discretized to 100 bins per dimension.
-For each classifier, the relative error in estimating signal events in region A is quantified-equation (\ref{eq:sigAest}) gives us the estimate of signal events in region $A$, we merely subtract it from the true number of signal events in $A$ $N^\textnormal{sig.}_A$, to arrive at the absolute error, we divide the expression by the total number of events in $A$ $N^\textnormal{tot.}_A$, to arrive at the relative error:

-We measure the non-closure of a data-driven estimation of the signal, instead of the more standard approach of measuring the non-closure of the background estimation.

-For each classifier, the $(x_0, y_0)$ minimizing (the absolute value of) relative error is determined.
-The (absolute) value of $\eta^\textnormal{sig.}_A$ for such $(x_0, y_0)$ measures classifier performance as far as the ABCD method is concerned.

-Figure~(\ref{fig:x0y0}) demonstrates IRGI and KDE technique robustness compared to baseline and DisCo classifiers, with nearly identical behavior and $\eta^\textnormal{sig.}_A$ approaching zero for more $(x_0, y_0)$ choices.